rajasekark54/NodeJS---ChatApp/README.md

 To get started with this repository, follow these steps:

 1. Switch to the root directory of the repository.
+2. create .env file from coping .env-example and made changes.
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. Run `npm run server` to run server.
+4. Run `npm run server` to run server.
-4. Open new terminal or tab and Run `npm run client` to run client 1.
+5. Open new terminal or tab and Run `npm run client` to run client 1.
-5. Open new terminal or tab and Run `npm run client` to run client 2.
+6. Open new terminal or tab and Run `npm run client` to run client 2.
-6. We can create n number of clients
+7. We can create n number of clients

 ## Client Management and Messaging